 - Hybrid model with courses taught in-person and online

 - Students will be admitted as a cohort to enhance their success through collaborative problem posing approaches to leadership development.

 This program consists of 30 units of coursework.
 Students who have completed the CalAPA will be able to transfer 12 units of coursework and will take the remaining 18 units at SJSU’s Lurie College of Education.
-Students who have not completed the CalAPA will be able to take MA courses as a specialization in an area of interest that is related to educational leadership (e.g. Literacy - Instructional Leadership).
+Applicants who have not completed the CalAPA can take an additional 12 units in our Lurie College of Education or possibly transfer in graduate level coursework.

 - Contact Rebeca Burciaga, Associate Professor in the Lurie College of Education Department of Educational Leadership, at email@example.com to make her aware of your interest.